Ireland '23 - Day 1 - Dublin arrival

 same floor for bedroom & shower

-note - St. Stephens Green, a 22-acre park, in the center of Dublin, was only a ten minute walk from the Hotel.
-In the 1880s, Sir A. E. Guinness of the brewing family had the garden features we see today built, and then gave the land to the City.
+note - St. Stephens Green, a 22-acre park, essentially in the center of Dublin, was only a ten minute walk from the Hotel.
+In the 1880s, Sir A. E. Guinness of the brewing family had the garden features we see today built, and then gave the land to the City, a model of philanthropy.
+You can learn a lot about Ireland's tumultuous struggle for independence in the 1920s and beyond, based on the statuary & memorial displays here.

 Back at the Hotel, I enjoyed a 5 pm dinner upstairs, in an attractive restaurant, with a great menu.
+Few diners were there at this early hour.
 My first draft Guinness Stout of the trip was far more flavorful than at home, more like a meal, and you can enjoy it longer.

 After dinner I took a second Guinness back to City Pod 5, but never finished it, falling asleep around 8 pm.